-Create a market on any underlying, and attract liquidity with Vega's built-in incentive mechanism that matches traders and market makers.
+Create a cash-settled futures market on any underlying.
+Attract liquidity with Vega's built-in incentive mechanism that matches traders and market makers.

 Update your proposal topic based on the feedback received, and ensure you have included the rationale and specifics of the the market, including the data (JSON or similar) that would be submitted on chain i.e. market name and code, Oracle / data source the market will use for settlement, and risk model (to calculate margin requirements and ensure safe trading).

 Update the tag and invite debate and discussion to amend the proposal until it reaches a final state, ready to submit.